KDE/documentation-develop-kde-org/HIG/source/patterns/content/iconandtext.rst

-Icons and text
+Icons and Text
 ==============

-When to use
+When to Use
 -----------

 Combining icons and text can be used to identify data and actions in a